fsprojects/Paket/docs/content/installation.md

   * How to set up Paket for a specific repository.
   * How to install Paket for Windows, Linux, or OS-X.
-  * How to ensure `paket` is available via commmand line and other methods of use.
+  * How to ensure `paket` is available via command line and other methods of use.

 ## Installation per repository

-The most common use of Paket is as a command line tool inside your project repostiory.
+The most common use of Paket is as a command line tool inside your project repository.

   * Create a `.paket` folder in the root of your solution.
   * Download the latest [paket.bootstrapper.exe](https://github.com/fsprojects/Paket/releases/latest) into that folder.